 Weekly therapy can be effective, and for many, it meets their needs.
 However, for others, there is a deep desire for personal transformation, that extends beyond what can fit in 50 minutes.
 This is where Intensives come in.

-EMDR intensive is an extended space just for you.
-These intensives offer 4-6 blocks of time, either on one day, to provide a highly focused treatment approach.
+Therapy Intensive is an extended space just for you.
+These intensives offer fours hours of time over one day to provide a highly focused treatment approach.
+Every Intensive also includes pre and post-integration sessions to call these shifts deeply into your life and nervous system.
 These intensives also allow current or potential clients to skip my waiting list, as well as design a schedule that works for their lives.
-Read more about what an EMDR intensive may be like, here.
+Read more about what an Intensive may be like, here.

 Intensives begin first with a consultation, where we discuss what potential issue you would like to focus on in the intensive, as well as what schedule can work best for you.

-Is an EMDR intensive covered by my health insurance?
+Is an Intensive covered by my health insurance?

 Where do intensives take place?

-Most intensives take place in my office located in Southeast Portland, OR.
+Most intensives take place in my office located in Northeast Portland, OR.

-Are there concerns that EMDR intensives might not be best for?
+Are there concerns that Intensives might not be best for?

 Yes!
 The research indicates that if a client is struggling with a dissociative identity disorder, is currently chemically addicted, attempted suicide in the last year, or wants to work on their OCD that isn't trauma-related, intensives might not be the best route.

-What kind of research is out there on EMDR Intensives?
+What kind of research is out there on Intensives?